AlexLav3/AlexLav3/README.md

 ![gif](assets/gif.gif)
-- Currently studying at 42Prague while working full-time.
+- Currently studying at 42Prague.
 - Focused on systems-level programming, digital forensics, and game development.
 - Learning C, C++, Unreal Engine, and Digital Forensics.
 - Passionate about understanding how things work from the ground up.